by Carl V Phillips

 It is worth noticing that the quintessential example of harm reduction, syringe exchanges, is an example of letting people continue the same behavior, using their drug of choice in a particular way, while making it less risky.
 Low-risk tobacco products are more analogous to offering methadone, an alternative consumption choice that some consumers will find to be a better alternative, all things considered.
 Moreover, switching to methadone is often inflicted upon people involuntarily, an example of using a reduced-harm alternative in a manner incompatible with the harm reduction ethic.

 As for point 3, there is really not much to say.
 Even though it all that some people mean when they refer to tobacco harm reduction, it is the most trivial aspect of it.
 A low-risk alternative to cigarettes existed for centuries before cigarettes became popular.
 Extracted nicotine products — whether oral or inhaled — are a trivial technology.
 Dozens, if not hundreds, of potential entrepreneurs independently redeveloped or rediscovered the technology for e-cigarettes over the course of many decades.
 The story of them finally becoming established is a fascinating story of sociology and commerce, to be sure (it turns out the trick was setting up shop in a regulation-free jurisdiction and simply ignoring legalities).
-But this is ultimately a story of how THR had failed, or more precisely that active opposition to it had succeeded.
+But that is ultimately a story of how THR had failed, or more precisely that active opposition to it had succeeded.

 If inhaling smoke had stopped being the only “normal way” to consume tobacco in the 1970s (as happened in Sweden), when the harms from smoking had become generally understood, there might be little demand for an alternative inhalation system.
 This observation applies even more so to the new heat-not-burn products that are poised to overtake e-cigarettes in popularity.
 Sort-of-smoking is the most promising alternative because smoking never stopped being the “normal way”.
 Or, going down a different thread of alternative history, e-cigarettes could have been produced, and allowed and encouraged, three and perhaps even four decades ago.